 Feedback includes comments, suggestions, compliments, questions or complaints about the Project or Project-related activities.
-All feedback will be documented in StakeTracker (Figure 11.2-1) and best efforts will be made to respond in a timely manner to questions, suggestions, compliments and comments, where possible.
+All feedback will be documented in StakeTracker (or similar database; Figure 11.2-1) and reasonable efforts will be made to respond in a timely manner to questions, suggestions, compliments and comments.

-&lt;sup>18 No response can be provided to anonymous submissions.
+&lt;sup>20 No response can be provided to anonymous submissions.